 For example, an expert may appear to wield a heavy spade with ease, but that same spade in the hands of an inexperienced gardener, or someone of small stature, might not be so easy!

-If possible have a word with fellow gardeners beforehand, or better still, try their spade out in the garden and in this way you will have a better idea as to what is heavy.
+If possible have a word with fellow gardeners beforehand, or better still, try a few of their spades out in the garden and in this way you will have a better idea as to what is heavy.

 They can be made of wood, metal or synthetic materials, the choice is yours but the writer would suggest wood.

-The reason for this is that metal ones are made from hollow tube and can rust from the inside, particularly around the area where they are riveted to the spade head.
+The reason for this is that metal ones are made from hollow tube which may rust from the inside, particularly around the area where they are riveted to the spade head.

 This rust can, in time, cause total failure of the joint.